JoaoCVerissimo/Portfolio/README.md

 - Typescript

-- Next Auth
+- Next Auth - SSO authentication with google

 - Jotai

-- Husky, Prettier, Eslint and lint-staged for pre-commit
+- Husky, Prettier, Eslint and lint-staged for pre-commit - Finished (need documentation)

 - More to come as we progress with ideas, maybe some package to document everything later.